 While I love my skin softening lotion and the hard lotion bars, I wanted another option, so I found another homemade nourishing hand creme that I have come to love!
 It has the added benefits of essential oils in my lotions as well, because they have been healing to my dry skin and have scents that are musky, earthy, sweet, relaxing and are just wonderful.

 I start with a 4oz portion of shea butter.
 You can easily double, triple, or quadruple this recipe to give some as gifts as well.
 The shelf life of this is approximately 6 months, stored in cool, dry conditions.

 Melt the shea butter gently over a double boiler until not quite fully melted.

-You don’t want to get it too hot to lose the nutrients in the butter.
-Then, I put it in the fridge to help it cool off.
+You don’t want to get it too hot or you will lose the nutrients in the butter.
+When it is melted, put it in the fridge to help it cool off.
 You don’t want to leave it in there too long or it may fully solidify on you and you will have to start the process over again.
-I will then whip it for 5 minutes, and put it back in the fridge for another 5 minutes.
-After a second time of 5 minutes of whipping, it will begin to look like your lotion.
-You can repeat this process another time or two to get it whipped just how you like it.

 Mix it in for another minute or so and then place in an 8oz container.
 Viola!
-Nourshing hand creme that isn’t greasy!
+Nourishing hand creme that isn’t greasy!
 Be sure to pin this to your favorite boards for later!